-In addition, the consultant shall map stakeholders and liaise with MWE, DLGs and other key stakeholders to organize radio talk shows to augment the engagement mechanisms to create interactive awareness on the project and available mitigations measures to key risks like HIV/AIDS, GBV, and VAC, Grievance redress mechanisms, Health, COVID, and safety among others.
+In addition, the consultant shall liaise with MWE, DLGs and other key stakeholders to organize radio talk shows to augment the engagement mechanisms to create interactive awareness on the project and available mitigations measures to key risks like HIV/AIDS, GBV, and VAC, Grievance redress mechanisms, Health, COVID, and safety among others.

 As part of continuous awareness creation to stakeholders, the consultant will also design, print (where printed materials are not available) and distribute Information, Education and Communication (IEC) like Billboards, flyers, audio spots for radios and posters.
-All messages during radio talk shows (one hour talk show) and IEC materials shall be mainly in the local language of northern region (Madi, Acholi & Swahili).
+All messages during radio talk shows (one hour talk show) and IEC materials shall be mainly in the local languages of West Nile (Madi, Lugbar & Swahili).
 Furthermore, the consultant shall carry out household assessment of the applicants for water connections in liaison with the LGs, relevant committees and construction supervision consultant to determine eligible beneficiaries and provide updated beneficiary register.